(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Salkantay Trek 3 Days / 2 Nights

-Salkantay trek 3 Days / 2 Nights, was designed for people who have limited time in Cusco.
+Salkantay trek 3 Days 2 Nights, was designed for people who have limited time in Cusco.
 It gives people 2 days to trek Salkantay through magical changes of biodiversity and landscapes plus one day to explore Machu Picchu.
 This trek is for experienced trekkers, people in reasonable shape and for trekkers looking for a moderately challenging trek.
-Our team of experts will be with you at all times to support you in this trek and will happily help you with all of your needs.

 Overview